Bastardkb/Skeletyl/README.md

 https://bastardkb.com/

 If you want to print the case yourself, you can also get just the electronics Kit.

+## Electronic components

+If you are sourcing the electronic components yourself, you can find a BOM in the [BOM](electronics_bom.md) file.

 # Build guide